If you purchase an independently reviewed product or service through a link on our website, Indiewire may receive an affiliate commission.

-Picture this: You’re curled up with your favorite book that also happens to be your favorite movie.
-Spending more time at home the past year has resulted in an uptick in book sales, and film screenplays are a unique way for cinephiles to dive deep into their favorite films.
+OKPicture this: You’re curled up with your favorite book that also happens to be your favorite movie.
+Spending more time at home last year resulted in an uptick in book sales, and film screenplays are a unique way for cinephiles to dive deep into their favorite films.

 Reading a screenplay can be an exercise in imagination, and an opportunity to see a film through the eyes of the screenwriter — who in some cases doubles as the director and star.
 Sure, it’s easy to own a movie or stream it online, but reading the script feels as if it works a whole other muscle.
-For the moviegoers who haven’t made it back to theaters just yet, the aspiring screenwriters looking to study up on writing and character-building techniques, or anyone interested in reading about a movie, Amazon has a bunch of great screenplays that you can own at an affordable price.
+For moviegoers who haven’t made it back to theaters just yet, aspiring screenwriters looking to study up on writing and character-building techniques, or anyone interested in reading about a movie, Amazon has a bunch of great screenplays that you can own at an affordable price (and if you’re a Prime member, you get free shipping and fast delivery).

-To make things easier for you, we put together a list of 12 screenplays from an assortment of classic and newer films.
-The selection includes Jordan Peele’s Oscar-nominated directorial debut, Quentin Tarantino’s breakout film, and Francis Ford Coppola’s epic crime saga.
-Below are a dozen of the best screenplays that you can buy right now.
+We put together a list of screenplays from an assortment of classic and newer films, including Jordan Peele’s Oscar-nominated directorial debut, Quentin Tarantino’s breakout film, and Francis Ford Coppola’s epic crime saga.
+Below are 15 of the best screenplays that you can buy on Amazon right now.

 Robin Williams stars in this 1989 drama about an English teacher at an elite New England boarding school who inspires his students to rebel against convention and seize the potential of each day.
 Screenwriter Tom Schulman won an Oscar for Best Original Screenplay for the film, which earned Williams his first (and only) Oscar nod for Best Actor.
 (He won years later for Best Supporting Actor in “Good Will Hunting.”)

 The hunter becomes the hunted in “No Country for Old Men.”
-The Coen brothers’ classic neo-noir film stars Josh Brolin, Javier Bardem, and Tommy Lee Jones.
+The Coen brothers’ classic neo noir stars Josh Brolin, Javier Bardem, and Tommy Lee Jones.
 The paths of the three main characters intertwine throughout the film about a man who takes home a bag of money after stumbling upon the remnants of a violent drug deal gone wrong, which leads to him being hunted by an escaped hitman.
-If you’re a fan of classic Coens films, you can also pick up the screenplay for “The Big Lebowski.”
+If you’re a fan of classic Coen films, you can also pick up the screenplay for “The Big Lebowski.”

 This 1998 Wes Anderson film is one of the many screenplays that fans of the Texas-born director should buy (along with items inspired by his movies).
 In this offbeat comedy, Jason Schwartzman plays Max Fishman — a precocious high schooler whose grades are so bad that he gets put on academic probation.
 Instead of focusing on his GPA, Fishman becomes obsessed with a teacher and turns to his friends’ father, Herman Blume (Bill Murray), for advice.
 Naturally, Blume also falls for the teacher and quickly goes from Fishman’s friend to his mortal enemy.